View IRA HINDMAN's Obituary on tiogapublishing.com and share memories

 |

-Ira E. Hindman, BD, PhD, 88, passed away on Sunday Oct.
-20, 2019 at Geisinger Medical Center, Danville.
-He was born on Feb.
-17, 1931 in Butler, a son of Ira and Esther (Cunningham) Hindman.
+When he retired from Mansfield University, photography became his avocation.
+He traveled all over the United States (especially the American West) and to Africa, China, Tibet and the Hudson Bay on photographic tours focused on wild life.
+Then he went to the Rochester Institute of Technology to learn how to develop and print his own pictures.
+Ira also traveled with his family, visiting all of the continental states as well as much of Canada, and several European countries including Germany, Austria, Switzerland, Luxemburg, and Italy.
+In his later years he traveled with Kathy to their 49th and 50th states, Alaska and Hawaii, and cruised the Baltic Sea visiting seven more countries.

+Ira had a good sense of humor and wonderful laugh.
+He was a good conversationalist and a natural story teller, but also a good listener.
+His greatest pride in life was his family, and he liked to talk about their accomplishments.
+He lived a full life and frequently said that, although he had more he would like yet to see and do, he was ready to go home to heaven when God called him.
+Though he is greatly missed her, we know that he is there now, and we shall see him again some day.

 Family and friends were invited to call on Tuesday, Oct.
 22 from 10 to 11:30 a.m. at Covington Church of Christ (Disciples), Route 15, Covington.
 A memorial service was held immediately following the visitation at 11:30 a.m. with Pastor Jim Donahoo officiating.
-Memorial contributions can be made to , 262 Danny Thomas Place Memphis, TN 38105.
-Buckheit Funeral Chapel and Crematory assisted the family. www.buckheitfcandcrematory.com
+Memorial contributions can be made to , 262 Danny Thomas Place, Memphis, TN 38105, to Covington Church of Christ (Disciples), P.O.
+Box 185, Covington, PA 16917, or to Coolidge Hollow Methodist Church, 24 Church Road, Wellsboro, PA 16901.
+Buckheit Funeral Chapel and Crematory is assisting the family. www.buckheitfcandcrematory.com